The Magical Stories & Facts Behind Lepakshi Temple

 1. Nandi Statue

 While entering the temple premises, the first thing that you will notice is the vast carved Nandi statue.
 Nandi was a close friend and worshipper of Lord Shiva.
 The structure of this statue is 15 feet tall, and in length, it is around 27 feet.
 The art of this statue is genuinely remarkable.
-This fossilized structure is considered a giant monolithic statue of Nandi in India.
+In India, this fossilized structure is considered a colossal monolithic Nandi statue.

 2. Main Lepakshi Temple

 After entering, you will find two massive walls welcoming you to join Lepakshi Temple further.
 There are three gates at the entrance.
-The northern gate is known as Gopura and is the main entrance to this temple.
+The main entrance to this temple is known as Gopura, the northern gate.
 On both sides of the passage, there is a well-structured mandapa.
 The direct access to the circular boundary is near the north.
 Furthermore, this northern entrance has two parts.
 You can see the Dwajasthamba and Balipitha from this spot.

 Lepakshi Temple classifies into three interior sections-